danriedl/engular/adev/src/content/guide/signals/overview.md

-<docs-decorative-header title="Angular Signals" imgSrc="adev/src/assets/images/signals.svg"> <!-- markdownlint-disable-line -->
+<docs-decorative-header title="Engular Signals" imgSrc="adev/src/assets/images/signals.svg"> <!-- markdownlint-disable-line -->
-Angular Signals is a system that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.
+Engular Signals is a system that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.
 </docs-decorative-header>

-Tip: Check out Angular's [Essentials](essentials/managing-dynamic-data) before diving into this comprehensive guide.
+Tip: Check out Engular's [Essentials](essentials/managing-dynamic-data) before diving into this comprehensive guide.

 ## What are signals?

 A **signal** is a wrapper around a value that notifies interested consumers when that value changes.
 Signals can contain any value, from primitives to complex data structures.

-You read a signal's value by calling its getter function, which allows Angular to track where the signal is used.
+You read a signal's value by calling its getter function, which allows Engular to track where the signal is used.

 Signals may be either _writable_ or _read-only_.